こそ is a rather straightforward particle to understand, but its usage is a little tricky.

-The first instances that students typically see こそ is in set phrases like こちらこそ (likewise), 今度こそ (surely next time), and 今年こそ (surely next year).
+The first instances of こそ students learn about are set phrases like こちらこそ (likewise), 今度こそ (surely next time), and 今年こそ (surely next year).
 However, even these set phrases can get messed up.

 1a. 今年こそ危機に瀕する言語の重要性が分かるようになりました。 X